tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Welcome the students back to the third day of classification and machine learning!
-Now that we have talked about some techniques to create classification models, we are ready to take the next step and talk about real-world problems.
-One prominent problem in many classification tasks is class imbalance, which occurs when the training data used to build a classification model is unevenly split.
-Examples include fraud detection, churn prediction, and medical diagnoses.
-Ask students if they can think of any more.
-We will talk about the challenges this creates for model creation and evaluation, and then get into "how-to" techniques for dealing with these challenges.
+Welcome students back to Day 3 of classification and machine learning!
+We've reviewed some techniques on how to create classification models, and are now ready to take the next step and talk about real-world problems.
+A prominent issue in many classification tasks is class imbalance, which occurs when the training data used to build a classification model is unevenly split.
+Fraud detection, churn prediction, and medical diagnoses are a few examples; ask students if they can think of any more.
+We will discuss the challenges this creates for model creation and evaluation, and then review "how-to" techniques for dealing with these challenges.

-But first we will start with a quick review of concepts from Day 1 of the unit, where we discussed the confusion matrix and some metrics for evaluating models.
+But first, let's do a quick review of concepts from Day 1 of the unit, where we discussed the confusion matrix and some metrics for evaluating models.

 **Files:**